nhathao512/Prime-Mart/README.md

-# 🛒PRIME-MART: A Sales Website
+# PRIME-MART: A Sales Website

 ## Project Overview
 **PRIME-MART** is a sales platform inspired by similar e-commerce websites like Bach Hoa Xanh.
 This application provides a seamless shopping experience, allowing users to search for products, add items to their cart, receive product suggestions, and access customer support easily.